 Decolonizing Collections and Prioritizing Community Partnerships

 Calls to decolonize collections and partner with communities have gained momentum in recent years.
 Decolonizing would mean transforming the way we view and interact with collections and people, de-centering white colonizer perspectives, and addressing the traumatic histories that have led to our existing systems.
 The current racial justice movement has made the need to be inclusive and to partner with communities even more clear.
 What would it look like if we rejected conservation’s traditional top-down approach and instead shared authority with Black, Indigenous, and other communities of color?
 This session will examine the need to dismantle our problematic foundations and discuss how we can enrich our work through partnerships with others.
-Click here to redirect to the registration link.
+Click here to view the recording.

 Héctor J. Berdecía-Hernández, Amy Tjiong